 Would You Like To Smoke Just To Prove Other People How Independent You Are?

-A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside the airplanes, buses and even hospitals.
+A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside airplanes, buses, and even hospitals.

 Then, my mother talked about the times when women got into the smoking habit in droves.
 She said, previously, smoking was a male-only thing.
 Later, women started to smoke en masse because they started to think smoking makes them express their freedom.

 Well, I know where that idea of freedom comes from.
 Read this article to learn how Sigmund Freud’s nephew Edward Bernays branded cigarettes as “Torches of Freedom” and sold them to hordes of women.

 “Torches of Freedom” my ass.
 These women thought smoking cigarettes made them free and independent but in reality, they destroyed their health, wealth and -ironically- freedom.
 They were persuaded by a smart marketer.
 When they were hallucinating about how free and independent they look, they were, in fact, setting themselves up for a premature death.

 Would You Like To Die At The Age Of 75?

 Have you ever heard of a person talk about how it’s unnecessary to live after the age of 70 or 75, so it’s best to die around that age?

 I have listened to many of them.
 All these people think it’s their informed decision but it’s not.
 It’s propaganda.
 It’s persuasion.
 They were successfully persuaded that it’s best to die at the age of 70-75.

 If you want to know how, read this article entitled The End Goal Of Western Progressivism Is Depopulation, by Roosh V.

 The relevant link referred in Roosh’s article is this: Why I Hope to Die at 75, written by Ezekiel Emanuel.